Is your well water safe to drink? New resource from UNC-Chapel Hill, partners can help you decideNovember 29, 2021

 People who rely on private well water in North Carolina have a better chance of learning whether their well water is safe to drink thanks to an initiative of the UNC School of Law Well Water Pro Bono Project, the UNC Superfund Research Program (UNC SRP), the environmental non-profit Clean Water for North Carolina (CWFNC), NC Department of Health and Human Services (NC DHHS), Division of Public Health, Private Well and Health Program, and the NC Real Estate Commission.
-The team is engaged in a collaborative effort to provide North Carolinians with information they need to assess the safety of their well water.
+The team is engaged in a collaborative effort to provide North Carolinians with the information they need to assess the safety of their well water.

 In October 2021, law students partnered with the NC Real Estate Commission to publish a brochure describing common well water contaminants, how to test for them, and resources for removing them when present.
 With UNC SRP and CWFNC, the team designed the brochure to inform realtors, property owners, and home buyers about the need for regular well testing as well as how to test well water and opportunities to reduce the cost of testing.

 An estimated 2.5 million people in NC rely on private wells for their drinking water.
 Although the state has the fifth largest population of well users in the country, drinking water from private wells is not regulated by state or federal agencies.
 As a result, most well water is not tested.
-Many contaminants cannot be tasted, smelled, or seen, making well testing the only way to know if contaminants are present and vital to protecting health or property.
+Many contaminants cannot be tasted, smelled, or seen, making well-testing the only way to know if contaminants are present and vital to protecting health or property.

-“North Carolina does not require real estate transactions to include a well water test, unless there is a known contaminant that the seller has a duty to disclose,” says Professor Maria Savasta-Kennedy, the author of North Carolina’s Environmental Law Practice Guide, who teaches environmental law and environmental justice at UNC School of Law.
+“North Carolina does not require real estate transactions to include a well water test unless there is a known contaminant that the seller has a duty to disclose,” says Professor Maria Savasta-Kennedy, the author of North Carolina’s Environmental Law Practice Guide, who teaches environmental law and environmental justice at UNC School of Law.
 “Neither the federal Safe Drinking Water Act nor other federal or state regulation governs what is in your well water and how safe it is to drink.”

-Savasta-Kennedy supervises the Well Water Pro Bono Project, along with Cathy Cralle Jones, senior litigator with the Law Offices of F. Bryan Brice Jr. in Raleigh, who first brought the project to the law school.
+Savasta-Kennedy supervises the Well Water Pro Bono Project, along with Cathy Cralle Jones, a senior litigator with the Law Offices of F. Bryan Brice Jr. in Raleigh, who first brought the project to the law school.

 “The North Carolina Real Estate Commission is thrilled to be involved in bringing these much-needed resources to consumers,” said Charlie Moody, assistant director for the Regulatory Affairs Division of the NC Real Estate Commission.
 “Additionally, these materials will assist real estate brokers in educating their clients about the importance of well water testing.”